iavs-org/VegXshiny/README.md

 database operators.

-VegXshiny was developed as a GUI-based application for creating Veg-X documents.
-It is build around the R package VegX (De Cáceres, 2018) and can be used for the conversion of small to medium sized data-sets.
+VegXshiny was developed as a GUI-based application for creating Veg-X documents and is build around the R package VegX (De Cáceres, 2018).
 It also allows the conversion from Veg-X documents to table formats.

 The figure below shows a typical workflow.
 Start with the ‘Start’ tab of